FCOO/fcoo-web-dev/README.md

 ## Create a new repository
-1. Select a appropriate name for the packages
-	- Use lower letter and '-' instead of camel-case (`fcoo-menu`', not '`FCOOMenu`')
-	- If it is a 'stand-alone' package, the name can start with '`leaflet-`' or '`jquery-`'
-	- If the packages is directly part of a FCOO application, the name must start with '`fcoo-`'
-2. Create the new repository in GitHub
-3. Clone the repository to Desktop

 4. Copy all files and directories from `PACKAGENAME_TEMPLATE`
 5. Replace all appearance of the text `PACKAGENAME` in all files with the real name of the packages
 6. Run `>bower init` to init bower and update/create `bower.json`